veh17/AMS.Profile.2/README.md

 2. Uses **Ini.RemoveEntry(string, string)** in the original dll to remove the entry in the current iteration.
 3. Re-creates the entry with its original value in the current iteration, and uses the new name specified if it matches the original name given.

+## Has Been Tested
+I have tested both methods with an ini file containing several sections, and several entries for each section.

 ## Download
 [AMS.Profile.2.dll](https://github.com/Lexz-08/AMS.Profile.2/releases/download/ams.profile.2/AMS.Profile.2.dll)